zaphosting/docs/docs/server-linux-javascript.md

 #### Creating a new project

-Every time you want to start a new NodeJS projects you need to make a new directory for it (`mkdir <projectname>`) or `cd` into an empty folder and run the `npm init` command to begin the setup.
+Every time you want to start a new NodeJS project you need to make a new directory for it (`mkdir [project-name]`) or `cd` into an empty folder and run the `npm init` command to begin the setup.
 This will ask you for some basic info for creating a `package.json` file.
 This will be the "config" file for running NodeJS.

 After initializing the new project you can make a new file called `index.js` and write code inside it.